^- ("kethep"), ^+ ("ketlus"), and ^=

 A lead core is an opaque generator; the payload can't be read or written.

-Theorem: if type x
+Theorem: if type x nests within type a, a lead core producing

-nests within a lead core producing a
+x nests within a lead core producing a.

 Informally, a more specific generator can be used as a less specific generator.